H-Club to Present "Hope for Humanity Award"

 HOLLAND -- The alumni H-Club at Hope College will

-present its "Hope for Humanity Award to the Rev. James W.
+present its "Hope for Humanity Award" to Dr. William R.

 The award, first presented in 1990, recognizes

 Hope athletic alumni for service to others, transformation

 of Christian values and consistency of commitment.
 The H-

 Club will recognize Vanderbilt during its annual Homecoming